aman007j/Cross-Modal-Deepfake-Detection-through-Audio-Video-Analysis/README.md

 - Develop a **cross-modal detection system** that jointly analyzes audio and video.
 - Improve detection accuracy by focusing on **deepfake audio** through speech feature extraction.
 - Enhance existing methods by identifying subtle discrepancies in both modalities.
-- Build a **user-friendly interface** to visualize and demonstrate detection results.

 ---